rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## Cognitive psychology

 Cognitive load theory defines cognitive load as the amount of information that working memory holds at one time.
 The idea is that the human brain is limited in that capacity.
-Psychologists have identified the load to be about 7 "units of information" (also called "chunks").
+Psychologists have identified the load to be about 3-5[^correct1] "units of information" (also called "chunks").
-If you are into certain technical sports like skiing, swimming, golf..., you may know first hand how hard it is to control just 2 aspects of your body movement at the same time.
 This space appears to be quite limited.
-I imagine the magic number is << 7 in programming.
+I imagine the magic number is small in programming.
 However, I expect it to vary between individuals.
 If we can load only a limited number of "chunks" into working memory, how big can these chunks be?
 The answer is interesting: it seems that it does not matter![^chunking]
 In some situations, the magic number appears to be 3 (the concept + 2 constituent chunks)[^magic3].
-Notice, it would be hard to enumerate chunks involved in a classic imperative program, but that number will be >> 7.
+Notice, it would be hard to enumerate chunks involved in a classic imperative program, but that number will be >> 5.

+[^correct1]: Corrected from 7 to 3-5 based on feedback from [_add_blank_target u/Fereydoon37](https://www.reddit.com/r/haskell/comments/x2du9d/comment/imjc87f/?utm_source=share&utm_medium=web2x&context=3).
+The number 7 came from earlier studies which have been observing higher levels of "chunkability", 3-5 seems more relevant.
+I have also removed my use of technical sports as an analogy (motor skills seem not very relevant to our discussion).

 [^chunking]: See this wiki page: [_add_blank_target Chunking](https://psychology.fandom.com/wiki/Chunking).
 For me, thinking about a big chunk without a context, e.g. _OOP_ or _Geometry_ triggers some high level information plus a seemingly random example, thinking more causes my brain to wander down some path.
 "Tell me everything you know about ..." is not something I am capable of.
 So I do not think we load a whole huge chunk into working memory, but we can operate using chunks of seemingly unlimited size.